A Mean-Field Game Approach to Equilibrium Pricing in Solar Renewable Energy Certificate Markets: The Mean-Field Game Limit

-This is the sigma algebra generated by the $i$-th firm's SREC inventory and MFG SREC price.
+This is the sigma algebra generated by the individual firm's SREC inventory and market clearing MFG SREC price.
 We maintain the assumption that all firms have knowledge of the the initial distribution (but not the value) of other firms' SRECs; that is, firm's have knowledge of $\mu_0^{(k)}$.
-The admissible set $\mcA^i$ retains its definition in \eqref{firmsAdmissibleCntrl} but with the filtration $\Gg$ above.
+The admissible set is now denoted by $\mcA^\ik$, retaining its definition in \eqref{firmsAdmissibleCntrl} but with the filtration $\Gg$ above.

 As before, the state dynamics are